 Postural assessment, Part Two: Deviation for sense of and actual alignment

-environment.
-Clinical evidence however suggests that a client's sense of postural alignment differs from their actual alignment, which
+the environment.
+Clinical evidence however suggests that a client's sense of postural alignment differs from their actual

 Objectives: The aim of this quantitative descriptive study was to investigate the difference between sense and actual postural

-participated in the study.
-Measurements consisted of (a) a biographical questionnaire, (b) assessment of actual postural alignment, and
+patients participated in the study.
+Measurements consisted of (a) a biographical questionnaire, (b) assessment of actual

-views for all anatomical landmarks, in both sitting and standing positions.
-With the exception of a clinical significant difference at the
+lateral views for all anatomical landmarks, in both sitting and standing positions.
+With the exception of a clinical significant

-alignment, in anterior and lateral views, may benefit the planning of intervention programmes aimed to enhance safe and meaningful
+postural alignment, in anterior and lateral views, may benefit the planning of intervention programmes aimed to enhance safe and meaningful occupational performance.

 Downloads